 Livingston County Historical Society's Local History Exhibit

 The Livingston County Historical Society protects and preserves our local history.
-The dedicated volunteers of the society work collaboratively to maintain 3 historic homes: The Jones House, the Yost House Museum, and the Strevell House.
+The dedicated volunteers of the society work collaboratively to maintain 3 historic homes: The Jones House, the Yost House Museum, and the Strevell House, as well as working on other history-related projects.

 The Historical Society maintains a small exhibit inside the Livingston County Courthouse.
 On display are artifacts dating back to prehistoric times, as well as many items from Native-American cultures that inhabited the area, and items representative of the earliest days of settlement.
 The items on display represent only a small portion of the Society's collection.
 For more information on our local history, visit our Historical Overview pages.